Tiny Home

 Next is finding out how tall this array is going to be.
 So the plan is a two position array; a summer and winter position, naturally.
 During summer we'll set the panels to be perpendicular to the sun at an average elevation of 50°; similarly, winter will be 20°.
 To calculate the height of the top edge of the solar array during summer, height = sin(angle)*widthOfArray + heightOffGround = sin(40)*2m + 1.6m = 3.1m; similarly, winter = 3.7m.

 Next consideration is wind load, since these panels are essentially a big huge sail.
 This is pretty easy. arrayArea = 2m*5m = 10m2, windForce = 0.5ρ * v2 * A = 0.5*1.2kg/m3 * (40m/s)2 * 10m2 = 9.6kN = 2158lbf.
 That calculation assumes the panels are vertical and facing directly into the wind.
-40m/2 seems like a lot, but according to the nearest airport with weather data, which does happen.
+40m/2 seems like a lot, but according to the nearest airport with weather data, it does happen.
 Gunna need some strong stilts.

 Energy Management